The Face of Marble (1946) Directed by William Beaudine (Ghosts on the Loose and Bela’s The Ape Man and Billy the Kid VS Dracula)

 Maria is listening at the door.
-Eventually David is cleared, Maria succumbs to some jungle magic retribution having meddled in affairs that she shouldn’t have.
+Eventually, David is cleared, and Maria succumbs to some jungle magic retribution having meddled in affairs that she shouldn’t have.
 And

 This film was schizophrenic and confused.
 It’s like Monogram didn’t know what kind of picture it wanted to make so it threw in so many unrelated elements that didn’t connect the story.